 While attending the University of North Texas College of Music jazz studies program, Brian recorded and toured internationally with the Grammy-nominated One O’Clock Lab Band and won Down Beat Magazine awards as a soloist and band leader.
 He developed friendships with the UNT community that would eventually evolve into the Grammy-winning group Snarky Puppy while also working with prominent members of the Dallas music scene: Robert “Sput” Searight (Snoop Dogg/Kendrick Lamar), Bernard Wright (Miles Davis/Roberta Flack/Wayne Shorter), Shaun Martin (Kirk Franklin/Kim Burrell), TaRon Lockett (Erykah Badu/Funk Apostles), Wes Stephenson (The Funky Knuckles), and Bobby Sparks (Prince/Roy Hargrove/Marcus Miller), among many more.

 After composing music for and performing on three Snarky Puppy albums, Brian moved from Dallas to Austin and spent several years as a touring and session musician while forming and developing his own group, Progger, who record for Ropeadope Records and have released four critically-acclaimed albums.
-Bouncing back and forth between New York and Austin since 2013, Brian has led numerous Progger tours while composing and producing music for national television networks (including Bravo and MTV), national podcasts (including Longreads), and talented independent artists (including Kimberly Townsend).
+Bouncing back and forth between New York and Austin since 2013, Brian has led numerous Progger tours while composing and producing music for national television networks (including Bravo, the History Channel, and MTV), national podcasts (including Longreads), and talented independent artists (including Kimberly Townsend).